csci104/site/labs/lab2/index.md

 You have stood fast in the face of overwhelming peril, and banished the bugs back to whence they came!
 <del>The world</del> <del>the town</del> your computer is safe once again!

-- [ ] Show a CP or TA to get checked off!!
+- [ ] Show a CP or TA  `answers.txt` to get checked off!!
+- If you don't complete `answers.txt` during lab, you may complete it in your own time and attend a different lab section to get it checked off.
+(If you have time zone accommodations and cannot make it to any lab section, please email Professor Cote.)
+You have until the Wednesday 5 pm lab section on 1/27 to get checked off.